xray-imaging/DMagic/doc/source/demo/doc.demo.dm_monitor.rst

 - Data Sharing

-    An invitation e-mail is sent to the users to access the Globus personal shared folder on **personal**.
+    Experiment Monitor sends an e-mail to the users with a link to access the data on **personal**.
 The user e-mails are retrieved using the current date and accessing the APS scheduling system.
-Since what is shared is a link to the folder, users will have access to the raw data as they are collected and to any data analysis results generated in the same folder at a later time.
+Since what is shared is a link to the folder, users will have remote access to the raw data as they are collected and to any data analysis results generated in the same folder at a later time.